 Once your Merge is set up the way you want, it is time to draw the spline.
 Simply click where you want the corners of the spline to appear in the viewport.
 Just like the Pen tool in After Effects or Photoshop, if you click and drag, you will get a smooth curve with control handles.
 You will probably find it a little easier to find the edge of the ledge if you are viewing the house Loader while you draw your spline.

 Here you can see the Polygon node plugged into the Merge's mask input as well as the spline I have drawn.
-I changed one of the points in my spline to smooth (select the point and Ctrl-s) to illustrate how the Bezier handles work.
+I changed one of the points in my spline to smooth (select the point and Shift+S) to illustrate how the Bezier handles work.

 If you deselect the Polygon, you will be able to see the masked gargoyle.
 The footage is not razor-sharp, but the mask's edge is, so we need to blur it a little bit to make everything match.
 Use the Soft Edge control in the Polygon tool to slightly blur the matte.
 Like the Lift slider we encountered earlier, Soft Edge needs only a very tiny value, so hold down Ctrl while dragging the slider to get more precision.
 Adjust it by eye until the amount of blur between the statue and the ledge looks the same as the blur between the ledge and the house.
 I wound up with a value of about 0.0013.